 A business model should answer important questions about your business and set out a strong vision for the business.
 The key components of a business model should include relating to your target customers, the market, organization strengths and challenges, essential elements of the product, and how it will be sold.
 Establishing this foundation guides the next planning tool — your product roadmap.

-Definition of the top-level goals and how they will be measured
+Definition of your top-level goals and how they will be measured.

 Customer targets and challenges

-Description of the different types of customers to be targeted and their pain points
+Description of the different types of target customer and their pain points

-How the product will solve those pain points
+How your product will solve those pain points

-The key characteristics that differentiate the product offering
+Key characteristics that differentiate your product or service

-A view into what the solution will cost and how it will be sold
+A view into what your solution will cost and how it will be sold

-Channels that will be used to reach and sell to customers
+Channels you will use to reach and sell to customers, such as social media